Black Walnut

 Flowers: Spring

-Habitat: Forests, open areas.
+Habitat: Forests, Fields and Open Areas; Forests, open areas.

 Edible: Nuts are edible.